hannasm/ExpressiveLoggingDotNet/BumpVersionInstructions.md

 * Update README text to indicate current version
 * Update Nuget Package Link in README.md
 * Update source tag link in README.md
-* Update Changelog at bottom of REAMDE.md
-* Update Version Number in metadata.xml
+* Update version number in ExpressiveLogging.VersionNumber.md
-* Update release notes in metadata.xml
+* Update release notes in ExpressiveLogging.ReleaseNotes.md
-* run './GenerateNugetPackages.ps1' from nuget package manager console inside visual studio (uses ENV.DTE stuff to build)
-  * This will update / create SharedAssemblyInfo.cs
-  * This will update nuspec files with versioning info from metadata
+* run dotnet pack -c release to build and generate all files
-* commit to git with all the auto generated files
+* commit to git with all the auto generated files included
-* run './PublishNugetPackages.ps1' from nuget package manager console inside visual studio (uses ENV.DTE stuff to build)
+* run dotnet publish... to push to nuget.org
 * create tag for release on github